lavovaLampa/patreon-scraper/README.md

 WIP Patreon attachment download written in TypeScript

 # Description
-Very WIP Patreon attachment downloader.
-Currently tries to download all attachments to out/ folder, skipping files that exist (checks filename).
+A work-in-progress Patreon attachment downloader.
+Currently tries to download all attachments to specified folder (otherwise defaults to "./attachments_out"), skipping files that exist (checks filename).

 Written in TypeScript because I like it.
-Hopefully will get better in future.
+I will try to work on TODO list when I have time/interest.
+PRs and Issues are very welcome :).

 # Requirements
-- NodeJS
+- NodeJS (anything 10+ should work)
 - npm

 # Installation